The owners corporation must have one annual general meeting (AGM) each year.

 Meetings other than the AGM are called general meetings.

 This information explains how general meetings work and their requirements.

-The Chairperson runs the meetings.
-They do not have a deciding vote.
-If the Chairperson is away, the people present can choose someone to chair that meeting only.
+The chairperson runs the meetings.
+They don't have a deciding vote.
+If the chairperson is away, the people present can choose someone to chair that meeting only.

 Raising a matter for a meeting